Einsatzgruppe Serbia: Pre-war activities in Yugoslavia

 Helm was under strict instructions not to deal with any people or organisations that were in opposition to the Yugoslav government.
 This responsibility fell to SS-Sturmbannführer Karl Kraus, who belonged to Amt VI of the RSHA, the Ausland-Sicherheitsdienst (Foreign Intelligence Service, or Ausland-SD).
 Kraus arrived in Belgrade soon after the RSHA was formed, under the cover that he was an economic adviser to the German Transportation Bureau in Belgrade.
 The German Transportation Bureau was an organisation established to promote the interests of German transportation companies, including the Deutsche Reichsbahn (German State Railway), the airline Deutsche Lufthansa, and the shipping lines Hamburg America Line and Norddeutscher Lloyd.
 The director of the German Transportation Bureau was the official representative of the Nazi Party in Yugoslavia, Franz Neuhausen.
-Kraus was responsible for organising fifth column activities among the ethnic Germans of Yugoslavia, and ran lectures for them at the former Czechoslovakian embassy in Belgrade.
+Kraus was responsible for organising fifth column activities among the ethnic Germans of Yugoslavia, and ran lectures for them at the former Czechoslovak embassy in Belgrade.
 Neuhausen used his considerable influence to assist Kraus in his duties.
 On one occasion in April 1940, Kraus and his assistant, SS-Sturmbannführer Adolf Nassenstein, were travelling to Dubrovnik on the Adriatic coast without permission from the Yugoslav authorities and were arrested by the Yugoslav police in Mostar.
 They were charged and orders were issued for their expulsion from Yugoslavia.
 Neuhausen arranged for their release and for the charges to be dropped and the expulsion orders cancelled.
 Kraus cultivated a network of informants which included members of the Yugoslav government, the fascist Yugoslav National Movement (Združena borbena organizacija rada, Zbor) of Dimitrije Ljotić, the Russian White émigré community, and ethnic Germans.
 One of Kraus' most significant informants was Tanasije Dinić.
 In the spring of 1940, Nassenstein was transferred to Zagreb to consolidate contacts among Croatian separatists and counter the work of the British and French intelligence services there.